payam-avarwand/Py-To-Exe-Converter/README.md

 ## License

-This software is released as freeware.
+This software is released as freeware. <br>
-Feel free to use, share, and distribute it for personal or commercial use.
+Feel free to use, share, and distribute it for personal or commercial use. <br>
 © 2025 Avarwand

 ## Contact

-_Developed by Payam Avarwand,	01.06.2025_ | payam_avar@yahoo.com
+_Developed by Payam Avarwand,	01.06.2025_ | payam_avar@yahoo.com <br>
 _For questions or contributions, feel free to reach out._